mixpanel/docs/Admin/Data-Governance.md

 ![Lexicon Query Volumes](https://raw.githubusercontent.com/ranic/mixpanel-docs/main/media/Admin/Data%20Governance/Lexicon/lexicon-query-volumes.png)

-# Dropping Events and Properties
+# Dropping and Hiding Data

 In Lexicon, you can intercept and drop incoming events or properties.
 Mixpanel won’t store any new data for the event or property you select to drop. **Warning: You cannot recover event data after you drop it.**